factionsecurity/factionsecurity.github.io/docs/Using Markdown in Reports.md

 Select the text and click Markdown to convert!
 ![](/files/Pasted%20image%2020240317124033.png)

-You can also add scoping information in  tables without messing with tables editors and setting hyperlinks which can be a pain sometimes.
+You can also add scoping information in tables without messing with table editors and setting hyperlinks which can be a pain sometimes.
 ![](/files/Pasted%20image%2020240317124827.png)

 ![](/files/Pasted%20image%2020240317124858.png)